Eating out on the Isle of Wight

 A Unique perspective

-It is worth mentioning that one third of The Wight Place Team (me!) has a rather unique intolerance.
+It is worth mentioning that I have a rather unique intolerance.

 I cannot eat foods with preservatives in, so my recommendations are for places that serve fresh, home cooked foods predominately.

 We are very lucky on the Isle of Wight.
 So many places use local, fresh ingredients and even without my crazy intolerance - I think they should be celebrated and enjoyed by everyone.

 As always, I have enlisted the help of my daughter when compiling our favourites, so you can be assured that lots of these recommendations have been tested out on a family friendly basis too.

 When visiting West Wight, this is our go to for breakfast, lunch or even an afternoon treat.

 Stefan and his team are probably the friendliest café owners I know.
 They seem to have time for everyone, but still serve up amazing food in a timely manner (without any signs of stress!).

 We can recommend the pancakes….. in their many forms (Little Miss Wight Place has tried them all!)

 Based in Newport, this coffee house is definitely unique.